rehookify/datepicker/README.md

 # @rehookify/datepicker

-The tiny tool to create a date and range picker in your React applications.
+The ultimate tiny tool for creating date and range pickers in your React applications.

 <div align="center">